Definition of Linux Kill Signals

 List of Linux Kill Signals

-Below are the list of Signals and their descriptions:
+Below is the list of Signals and their descriptions:

 - SIGABRT – This SIGABRT kill signal is used for aborting the processing signal.
-Basically, a process is initiated to SIGABRT to kill the signal on its own.
+Basically, a process is initiated by SIGABRT to kill the signal on its own.

 - SIGBUS – Whenever a program sends the SIGBUS signal, it happens to be caused by a bus error.
-Generally, the bus errors are because of a program that tries to utilize duplicate physical addresses or it might be due to the program that may have its memory settings that is set incorrectly.
+Generally, the bus errors are because of a program that tries to utilize duplicate physical addresses or because the program may have its memory settings set incorrectly.

 Conclusion